-The administrator being evaluated will also review his/her focus areas and determine if he/she considers themselves on track or not.

-The administrator being evaluated submits his/her self-assessment to his/her evaluator.
+The administrator being evaluated will also review his/her focus areas and determine if he/she considers themself on track or not.
+The administrator being evaluated submits his/her self-assessment to the evaluator.

-Step 5: Summative Review and Rating:
+Step 5: Summative Review and Rating by June 30

 The administrator being evaluated and the evaluator meet by May 30 to discuss the administrator's self-assessment and all evidence collected over the course of the year.
-This meeting serves as an opportunity to convey strengths, growth areas, and their probable rating.
+This meeting serves as an opportunity to convey strengths, growth areas, and a probable rating.
 After the meeting, the evaluator assigns a rating, based on all available evidence (see next section for rating methodology).